-- 35. Despite any condition to the contrary in the approval, an exclusion zone of at least 30 metres must be retained around all heath and scrub and rocky outcrops and cliffs. - 36.
-An additional exclusion zone of at least 10 metres must be retained around all rainforest and this area is taken to be a category 1 ESA. - 37.
-Areas retained for the purpose of conditions 35 or 36 of these site-specific operating conditions can be included in a wildlife habitat clump, provided that: - (a) areas of unburned habitat are prioritised first, and - (b) the requirements in the approval relevant to a wildlife habitat clump are met, including the requirements in Protocol 22. - 38.
-In addition to the requirements of the approval in relation to coarse woody debris (including conditions 62 and 91), damage or disturbance to coarse woody debris or coarse woody fire debris must be minimised to the greatest extent practicable.
+- 27. Despite any condition to the contrary in the approval, an exclusion zone of at least 35 metres must be retained around all heath and scrub, rocky outcrops and cliffs, rainforest and TECs. - 28.
+Areas retained for the purpose of condition 27 of these site-specific operating conditions can be included in a wildlife habitat clump, provided that: - (a) areas of unburned habitat are prioritised first, and - (b) the requirements in the approval relevant to a wildlife habitat clump are met, including the requirements in Protocol 22.